TazmeenAfroz/Reinforcement-Learning/README.md

 # Reinforcement Learning Course – Spring 2025 🎓

-Welcome to the official GitHub repository for the **Reinforcement Learning** course at FAST NUCES, Spring 2025.
+Welcome to the GitHub repository for the **Reinforcement Learning** course at FAST NUCES, Spring 2025.
 This repo contains links, notes, and material related to the lecture series.

 📺 **YouTube Playlist**: